-Your technology may be at any level of maturity BUT some evidence of technical feasibility must be provided, e.g. lab scale test results, computer modelling outputs, etc.
+Technology may have been at any level of maturity but some evidence of technical feasibility was required, e.g. lab scale test results, computer modelling outputs etc.

 Applicants were required to define a key technical or commercial barrier and outline a brief scope of work for a project to address this, using the facilities and services available at Cranfield University.

-Applicants must show commitment to the accelerated commercialisation of their technology, with anticipated time to market < 5 years.
+Applicants had to show commitment to the accelerated commercialisation of their technology, with anticipated time to market less than five years.